Bryan-clay/Bryan-clay/README.md

 - 👋 Hi, I’m @Bryan-clay
-- 👀 I’m interested in ...
+- 👀 I’m interested in Full-Stack Development
-- 🌱 I’m currently learning Python3
+- 🌱 I’m currently learning Python3, JavaScript, CSS, HTML
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.linkedin.com/in/bryanclay8/

 <!---
 Bryan-clay/Bryan-clay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.